moderntesting/resources/codeofconduct.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community with our goal in mind.
 We pledge to remember this is a ​ professional setting ​and to act as we would in a work environment.

+**Note:** Often, we will discuss content created outside of this community (tweets, blog posts, etc.).
+In these discussions, we will have safe and respectful conversations *as if the author of the content is part of our community*.
+We welcome everyone to this community, including those whom we may not agree with.

 ## Our Standards

 Overall, ask anything.
 Share your stories and ask questions about whatever is challenging you.
 This community is a great place to vet ideas or to get feedback on a variety of software development and testing challenges.
 We are powered by our members.